 There’s so much to this country, and yet so many people think of Nepal as little more than just treks and mountains.
-After spending a couple of weeks there without once setting foot on any kind of trekking route, I’m here to tell you that there is plenty more to do in Nepal.
+After spending a couple of weeks there without once setting foot on any kind of trekking route, I’m here to tell you that there is plenty more to do in when you’re travelling or backpacking in Nepal.
 Here are 17 things to do in Nepal that aren’t trekking…

 Before you read on, watch this ad to donate some money to charity (and help my blog out).
 More info here.